 - The crumbly shortbread texture

-A sprinkle of sugar: You can use granulated sugar and cinnamon to coat the cookies instead of the confectioner’s sugar.
-It gives it an extra boost of cinnamon!
+A sprinkle of sugar: Instead of confectioner’s sugar, you can coat the cookies with granulated sugar and cinnamon.
+This gives them an extra boost of cinnamon!

-Cool completely: Be sure you let cookies set and cool completely before you transfer to a container for storage.
-They will get soggy and soft if they are stored warm.
+Cool completely: Be sure to let cookies set and cool completely before you transfer them to a container for storage.
+If they are stored warm, they will get soggy and soft.

 Don’t overwork the dough: Combine the dough until it just comes together and is well mixed.
 If you overwork it, the lard starts to melt, and you’ll lose the crumbly texture.

-Like all cookies, polvorones must be kept in a well-sealed container to prevent them from drying out.
+- Storage: Like all cookies, polvorones must be kept in an airtight container to prevent them from drying out.
 They are a crumbly cookie, to begin with, so they dry out and go stale very quickly.
 They’ll keep for about a week in a well-sealed container at room temperature.

-You can also freeze the baked cookies, generally homemade baked cookies lasts in the freezer for 6 months.
-You can give them a dusting of cinnamon and sugar or confectioners sugar as they thaw to freshen them up a bit.
+- You can also freeze the baked cookies.
+Generally, homemade baked cookies last in the freezer for 6 months.
+As they thaw, you can dust them with cinnamon and sugar or confectioners’ sugar to freshen them up a bit.

-You can make this dough ahead of time and keep it in the fridge for 1-2 days.
+- Make-Ahead Tips: You can make this dough ahead of time and keep it in the fridge for 1-2 days.
 Press the dough into a ball and wrap in several layers of cling wrap.
-You can make the individual balls when you are ready for them.
+You can make the individual balls when you are ready for them

 More Delicious Shortbread Cookies